 What Kinds of Rehabilitation Does a TBI Survivor Need?

 Rehabilitation is a vital part of the recovery process for a TBI survivor.
 Moderately to severely injured patients usually first receive treatment and care in an intensive care unit of a hospital.
-Once stable, the survivor can be transferred.
-At this point survivors follow many different paths toward recovery depending on their needs.
+Once stable, the survivor can be transferred to a place for more long-term rehab.
+Survivors follow different paths toward recovery depending on their needs.

-It is important for TBI survivors and their families to select the best setting for rehabilitation.
-There are several options, including home-based rehabilitation, hospital outpatient rehabilitation, inpatient rehabilitation centers, comprehensive day programs at rehabilitation centers, supportive living programs, independent living centers, club-house programs, school-based programs for children, and others.
+Options include home-based rehabilitation, hospital outpatient rehabilitation, inpatient rehabilitation centers, comprehensive day programs at rehabilitation centers, supportive living programs, independent living centers, club-house programs, school-based programs for children, and others.
 The TBI survivor, family, and rehabilitation team members should work together to find the best place for the survivor to recover.
+Mentoring from other TBI survivors can also be useful, if you can find a program that matches mentors and new survivors.

 Some patients may need medication for physical and emotional problems resulting from the TBI.
 Great care must be taken in prescribing medications because TBI patients are more prone to side effects and may react to some drugs.
 It is important for the family to provide social support for the survivor by being involved in the rehabilitation program.
 Family members may also benefit from counseling in order to cope with the demands and stress of helping to care for a TBI survivor.